aqmeraamir/chess-bot/README.md

    cd chess-bot
    ```

-2. Compile the code
+2. Build the project using make
     run the build file

-3. Run the build
+3. Run the game
     ```
-    bin/main
+    .bin/ChessBot
     ```

 ## How to Play